Trump slams 'aggressive' NATO ally, cites potential for new world war

 Article 5 of its founding treaty states that an attack on one member "shall be considered an attack against them all" and is at the "very heart" of the organization.
 It doesn't specifically mandate allies respond with force but that's the spirit in which many see it.

-The only time Article 5 was invoked was on behalf of the U.S. following the 9/11 attacks in 2001.
+The only time Article 5 was invoked was on behalf of the U.S. after the 9/11 attacks in 2001.

 It's not the first time Trump has questioned the principle of mutual defense.
-During his presidential campaign he told the New York Times that his willingness protect smaller states from Russia was conditional on their defense spending.
+During his presidential campaign he told The New York Times that his willingness to protect smaller states from Russia was conditional on their defense spending.
 He was also slow to commit to Article 5 once in office.

 In his Fox News interview Tuesday, Trump suggested again that he did not like the idea of mutual defense, saying of NATO "but that's the way it was set up."